-Background/Purpose

-The addictions taskforce was established by Sandra DeJong at the 2017 AADPRT Annual Meeting with the aim of improving addictions training in psychiatry by providing more resources to training directors.
-The goal of this taskforce was to lead the efforts to use the expertise of allied organizations including the APA, American Association of Addictions Psychiatry, AACAP, and ADMSEP, and develop resources on additions for training directors.
-In 2020, AADPRT's Executive Council approved the creation of the standing Addictions Committee to continue to collaborate with other organizations and lead the efforts in improving addictions training in psychiatry.

-Assessment Committee

-The committee functions as a resource for all aspects of assessment for AADPRT committees and members and as a liaison with allied organizations focused on assessment including, but not limited to, ACGME, ABPN, USMLE and the PRITE and Child PRITE editors.

-- 1) Collect, assess, and disseminate on AADPRT's website assessment tools that may be useful to members (along the model of the Curriculum Committee). - 2) Author white papers and position statements on topics of assessment to serve as guidance to AADPRT members and affiliated organizations such as ACGME and ABPN.

-- 3) Provide educational workshops on various aspects of assessment, including innovative methods. - 4) Liaise with other AADPRT components on issues of assessment (e.g., PGY4 Taskforce, ACGME Liaison Committee, Psychotherapy Committee, Child Caucus, etc.) - 5) Work with affiliated organizations that focus on assessment (USMLE, ABPN, American College of Psychiatrists [PRITE and Child PRITE]) to help program directors understand current methods of assessment and to serve as a liaison between AADPRT and these organizations to facilitate understanding of, and bidirectional feedback about, these assessments and their results.

-Burnout Task Force

-Identify and seek remedies for sources of program director burnout.

-Child and Adolescent Psychiatry Caucus

-Program directors of child and adolescent psychiatry fellowships perform tasks and face challenges that are distinct from their colleagues in psychiatry residency education.
-The Child and Adolescent Psychiatry Caucus was formed to provide CAP PDs a forum for discussion of issues in child and adolescent psychiatry fellowship training.
+3) Provide educational workshops on various aspects of assessment, including innovative methods.
+4) Liaison with other AADPRT components on issues of assessment (e.g. PGY4 Taskforce, ACGME Liaison Committee, Psychotherapy Committee, Child Caucus, etc.) 5) Work with affiliated organizations that focus on assessment (USMLE, ABPN, American College of Psychiatrists [PRITE and Child PRITE]) to help program directors understand current methods of assessment and to serve as a liaison between AADPRT and these organizations to facilitate understanding of and bidirectional feedback about these assessments and their results.
+Burnout Task Force Identify and seek remedies for sources of program director burnout.
+Child and Adolescent Psychiatry Caucus Background Program Directors of child and adolescent psychiatry fellowships perform tasks and face challenges that are distinct from their colleagues in Psychiatry residency education.
+The Child and Adolescent Psychiatry Caucus was formed to allow CAP PDs a forum for discussion of issues in child and adolescent psychiatry fellowship training.
 The CAP Caucus has been particularly active around establishing harmonious relationships among program directors related to recruitment into fellowship and the NRMP Match.

-This caucus's role is to serve child and adolescent psychiatry (CAP) training directors and improve training in child and adolescent psychiatry.
+Purpose This caucus's role is to serve Child and Adolescent Psychiatry (CAP) training directors and improve training in Child and Adolescent Psychiatry.
 The CAP Caucus does this by facilitating and promoting communication and collaboration among child & adolescent psychiatry training directors and by enabling CAP Caucus members' collaboration with relevant educational groups (AACAP, APA, ADMSEP, AAP).
-The caucus also seeks to develop, identify and promote useful and appropriate educational/program material for child & adolescent psychiatry fellowship programs.
+The Caucus also seeks to develop, identify and promote useful and appropriate educational/program material for child & adolescent psychiatry fellowship programs.
 Special attention is paid to helping CAP program directors with issues related to the NRMP Match and recruitment of general psychiatry residents into CAP fellowships.

-- 1) Serve as a member of the AADPRT Executive Committee - 2) Gather input from the CAP Caucus members on challenges they are facing with their fellowship programs, including recruitment, accreditation, program requirements, and curriculum.
-Input can come during the annual meeting or via email/other informal communication.
+Tasks 1) Serve as a member of the AADPRT Executive Committee 2) Gather input from the CAP Caucus members on challenges they are facing with their fellowship programs, including recruitment, accreditation, program requirements, and curriculum.
+Input can come during the annual meeting or via email/ other informal communication.

-- 3) Inform CAP PDs, both at the Annual Meeting and through other means (i.e. the listserv) about actions by EC, AACAP, ACGME, and other agencies whose decisions affect CAP program directors and fellowship programs. - 4) Organize the session(s) in which the CAP Caucus meets at AADPRT Annual Meeting - 5) Advocate for content at the Annual Meeting that serves the needs of CAP program directors - 6) Serve as a liaison to the AACAP Training and Education Committee
+3) Inform CAP PDs, both at the annual meeting and through other means (ie the listserve) about actions by EC, AACAP, ACGME, and other agencies whose decisions affect CAP program directors and fellowship programs.
+4) Organize the session(s) in which the CAP Caucus meets at AADPRT Annual Meeting5) Advocate for content at the annual meeting that serves the needs of CAP program directors 6) Serve as a liaison to the AACAP Training and Education Committee Curriculum Committee Background Curriculum development can be a daunting task for programs and their faculty.

-Curriculum Committee

-Curriculum development can be a daunting task for programs and their faculty.
 For smaller programs and institutions that may not have the breadth and depth of expertise to teach the full spectrum of topics per the ACGME/RRC requirements, having access to curricular resources is critical.
-Larger programs may struggle to teach every required topic on an ongoing basis, especially as the faculty makeup or availability may fluctuate thereby necessitating their access to these materials.
+Larger programs may struggle to teach every required topic on an ongoing basis, especially as faculty makeup or availability may fluctuate thereby necessitating their access to these materials.
 As new/junior faculty come on board, they need to develop their teaching skills.
 Having model curricula and experienced mentors to assist and guide them can be extremely helpful.

-This committee's role is to encourage AADPRT members to share curricula that they have developed for the benefit of our academic psychiatry and residency training community.
+Purpose This committee's role is to encourage AADPRT members to share curricula that they have developed for the benefit of our academic psychiatry and residency training community.
+Tasks 1) Provide peer review, feedback, and approval of high-quality curricula for dissemination.
+2) Oversee and manage AADPRT educational resources.